wp-plugins/csv-2-post/readme.txt

 6. You can use up to 3 columns of data to create 3 levels of categories.

 == Changelog ==
+= 6.9.1 =
+* From The Developers
+    * Released 11th March 2013
+* Fixes
+    * None
+* Feature Changes
+    * Easy CSV Importer: now sets the 'Current Project' properly.
+This allows user to move away from ECI to the Your Projects page and finish or update their project there.
+    * Easy CSV Importer: projects created on ECI screen are named using filename only (date and time no longer included)
+    * Easy CSV Importer: using the same file twice deletes an existing project as it shares the same project name.
+The intention is for anyone restarting not to have difficulties.
+Any user looking for the ability to keep the older project despite using the same file simply needs to use the sandbox screens and not use ECI.
+    * Easy CSV Importer: Ping and Comment options added to ECI step 2 as the form submission also creates project
+    * Easy CSV Importer: Confirm CSV File Format panel renamed to 'CSV File and Post Creation Setup'
+* Support Changes
+    * New Video: http://www.youtube.com/embed/gNwD-36ilWo (Content Template WYSIWYG Editor Tutorial)
+    * New Video: http://youtu.be/ydF1bqI-FtM (Title Templates)
+    * New Video: http://www.youtube.com/embed/5Dm-LbywiE0 (Post Update Settings)
+* Technical Changes
+    * ['panel_intro'] removed from all files
+    * $panel_intro removed from all files

 = 6.9.0 =
 * From The Developers
     * Released 9th March 2013